George MacDonald Fraser: Biography

-Fraser was born to Scottish parents in Carlisle, England, on 2 April 1925.
-His father was a doctor and his mother a nurse.
+Fraser was born in Carlisle, England, on 2 April 1925, son of medical doctor William Fraser and nurse Annie Struth, née Donaldson.
+Both his parents were Scottish.
 It was his father who passed on to Fraser his love of reading, and a passion for his Scottish heritage.

 Fraser was educated at Carlisle Grammar School and Glasgow Academy; he later described himself as a poor student due to "sheer laziness".
 This meant that he was unable to follow his father's wishes and study medicine.

 War service

 In 1943, during World War II, Fraser enlisted in the Border Regiment and served in the Burma campaign, as recounted in his memoir Quartered Safe Out Here (1993).
 After completing his Officer Cadet Training Unit (OCTU) course, Fraser was granted a commission into the Gordon Highlanders.
 He served with them in the Middle East and North Africa immediately after the war, notably in Tripoli.
 In 1947, Fraser decided against remaining with the army and took up his demobilisation.
 He wrote semi-autobiographical stories and anecdotes of his time with the Gordon Highlanders in the "McAuslan" series.